mmore500/dishtiny/docs/glossary.md

 ## Self-send Perturbation

 An experimental condition in which a subset of cells are induced to deliver messages (either intra or inter) back to the sending cardinal rather than to the original target.
-Used to assess the impact of messaging on fitness.
+Assess the impact of message passing on fitness.
+Used instead of simply deleting messages in order to minimize detection of contingent effects.

 ## Sensor